Our Oceans, Our Future

 For decades, our maps of the ocean were largely limited to its surface.
 No human being had ever seen more than random snippets of what lies between that and the ocean floor.
 We have had far more accurate maps of the moon, Mars, and Venus.

-Today, the world's first 3D digital ocean map sorts global water masses into 37 distinct volumetric regions, known as ecological marine units (EMUs), defined by the properties most likely to drive ecosystem health and recovery: temperature, salinity, oxygen, and nutrient levels.
+Today, the world's first 3D digital ocean map sorts global water masses into 37 distinct volumetric regions, known as ecological marine units (EMUs), defined by the properties most likely to drive ecosystem health and recovery, and ultimately, ocean sustainability: temperature, salinity, oxygen, and nutrient levels.

 The mapping and characterization of the EMUs represent a new spatial framework for organizing and understanding the ocean's physical, chemical, and biological properties and processes.
 Think of them as atomic elements for understanding the world's oceans as a complex system of systems.